W-Net-AI/LISP-CV/Readme.md

 (ql:quickload "asdf")

-To install ASDF, a Lisp-Cv dependency.
+To install ASDF, a Lisp-CV dependency.

 Run: